GeorgeCiesinski/programming-log/projects/2022-03-31-bootstrap-portfolio.md

 # Bootstrap Portfolio Log

+### 2022-07-16 | 2h
+- Gathered screenshots of pokebot and modified each image to optimize for site
+- Added images to carousel

 ### 2022-07-11 | 2h
 - Added all flask-api images to carousel
 - Added thumbnail to index